istio/istio.io/_docs/concepts/network-and-auth/auth.md

 1. Node agent creates the private key and CSR, sends the CSR to Istio CA for signing.

-1. Istio CA validates the credentials carried in the CSR, and signs the CSR to generate the cert.
+1. Istio CA validates the credentials carried in the CSR, and signs the CSR to generate the certificate.

-1. Node agent puts the cert received from CA and the private key to Envoy.
+1. Node agent puts the certificate received from CA and the private key to Envoy.

 1. The above CSR process repeats periodically for rotation.